Orbital equivalence classes of finite coverings of geodesic flows: Classification of finite coverings of geodesic flows up to isotopy and orbital equivalence

 Up to isotopy, one can assume that the circle foliations $\Theta_0$ and $\Theta$ coincide.
 Then, in every leaf of $\Theta = \Theta_0$, the two $\mathbb{Z}/n\mathbb{Z}$-actions are both conjugated (through a homeomorphism isotopic to the identity) to the same action by rotations, meaning that they are conjugated one to the other.
-These conjugacies in all the leaves of $\Theta$ can be combined to some continuous conjugacy between the two $\mathbb{Z}/n\mathbb{Z}$-actions coincide.
-However this conjugacy is not necessairly isotopic to the identity, but since it preserves every leaf of $\Theta_0$, it is a vertical Dehn twist as described in Remark \ref{rk:homeofibre} (for more details, see the discussion on $K\subset K_1$ in the next subsection \ref{sub:G_n}).
-Therefore, up to replacing $q_0$ by its image under some element of $K_1 \subset \operatorname{Mod}(M_1(\Sigma))$, one can assume that both $\mathbb{Z}/n\mathbb{Z}$-actions coincide.
+These conjugacies in all the leaves of $\Theta$ can be combined to some continuous conjugacy $F$ between the two $\mathbb{Z}/n\mathbb{Z}$-actions preserving every leaf of $\Theta_0.$ This conjugacy is not necessarily isotopic to the identity.